Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/us002/02.analysis/Readme.md

-# US 006 - To create a Task
+# US 002 - To publish an announcement

 ## 2. Analysis